rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 ## Default IngressController in OCP4

-In the OCP 3.x version, the router sharding was implemented with patching directly the routers with the "oc adm router" commands for create/manage the routers and their labels, to apply the namespace and route selectors.
+In OCP 3.x, router sharding was implemented by patching the routers directly with the "oc adm router" commands to create/manage the routers and their labels, and to apply the namespace and route selectors.
 For more information, check the [OCP3.11 Route Sharding](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#router-sharding) official documentation.

 But in OCP 4.x, the rules of the game changed: the OCP Routers (and other elements including LBs, DNS entries, etc) are managed by the [OpenShift Ingress Operator](https://github.com/openshift/cluster-ingress-operator).

 Ingress Operator is an OpenShift component which enables external access to cluster services by configuring Ingress Controllers, which route traffic as specified by OpenShift Route and Kubernetes Ingress resources.
 Furthermore, the Ingress Operator implements the OpenShift ingresscontroller API.

-Into every new OCP4 cluster, the ingresscontroller "default" is deployed into the openshift-ingress-operator namespace:
+In every new OCP4 cluster, the ingresscontroller "default" is deployed in the openshift-ingress-operator namespace:

 ```
 # oc get ingresscontroller -n openshift-ingress-operator